tnakamot/sbt-cc/examples/simple-c/README.md

 # simple-c

-This is an example sbt project to show the simplest usage of CxxPlugin.
+This is an example sbt project to show the simplest usage of CcPlugin.

 This project has two source files (`hello.c` and `hello_util.c`) and one header file (`hello_util.h`).
 The source file `hello.c` calls a function `hello_util()`